Junkers G.38

-The Junkers G.38 was a large German four-engined transport aircraft which first flew in 1929.
+The Junkers G.38 was a large German four-engine transport aircraft that first flew in 1929.
 Two examples were constructed in Germany.
 Both aircraft flew as a commercial transport within Europe in the years leading up to World War II.

 During the 1930s, the design was licensed to Mitsubishi, which constructed and flew a total of six aircraft, in a military bomber/transport configuration, designated Ki-20.

 The G.38 carried a crew of seven.
-Onboard mechanics were able to service the engines in flight due to the G.38's blended wing design, which provided access to all four power plants.
+Onboard mechanics were able to service the engines in flight due to the G.38's thick wing root, which provided access to all four power plants.

 Design and development

 During the 1920s, Hugo Junkers made several attempts to produce a large scale commercial transport.
-His initial attempt, the four-engined JG1, was developed during 1921-1922; but Junkers was forced to destroy the incomplete airplane based on post-WWI Allied demands citing the Treaty of Versailles.
+His initial attempt, the four-engined JG1, was developed during 1921-1922; but Junkers was forced to destroy the incomplete airplane based on post-World War I Allied demands citing the Treaty of Versailles.
 Later in the decade, in 1925, he published design specifications for a proposed eighty passenger trans-Atlantic aircraft - the J.1000 project.
 Then again, towards the end of the decade, the G.40 project was started by the Junkers design team as a trans-Atlantic mail plane.
 From the G.40 design, which was a seaplane configuration, Junkers also developed a landplane design, designated the G.38.
-Despite interest from the German armed forces in the G.40 variant, Junkers pushed forward with the landplane design which, having received financing from the Reich Air Ministry (Reichsluftfahrtministerium), was taken forward to the construction stage.
+Despite interest from the German armed forces in the G.40 variant, Junkers pushed forward with the landplane design, which, having received financing from the Reich Air Ministry (Reichsluftfahrtministerium), was taken forward to the construction stage.

-The first Junkers prototype—3301 and marked as D-2000—first flew on 6 November 1929 with four diesel engines: two Junkers L55 V-12 engines and two 294 kW L8 inline-6 engines, with a total power rating of 1470 kW (1971 hp).
+The first Junkers prototype—3301 and marked as D-2000—first flew on 6 November 1929 with four gasoline engines: two Junkers L55 V-12 engines and two 294 kW L8 inline-6 engines, with a total power rating of 1470 kW (1971 hp).
 The Reich Air Ministry purchased the D-2000 for demonstration flights, and took delivery on 27 March 1930.
 In flight tests, the G.38 set four world records including speed, distance and duration for airplanes lifting a 5000 kg payload.
 On 2 May 1930 Luft Hansa put the D-2000 into commercial service for both scheduled and chartered flights.